-Neck pain or cervicalgia is intense pain and discomfort in the neck.
-It is often commonly referred to as a ‘crick in the neck’.
+Neck pain (historically known as cervicalgia) is an intense pain and discomfort in the neck which requires medical attention for it to dissipate.
+Cervicalgia is often commonly referred to as a ‘crick in the neck’.
 It can slow you down and impact your work and other day-to-day activities.
-Cervicalgia that doesn’t go away of its own accord requires medical attention.

 There are two major types of neck pain: acute neck pain and chronic neck pain.